-5 Italian Sitcoms To Practice Your Listening Skills
+5 Italian Sitcoms To Practise Your Listening Skills

-5. Caro Maestro.
 A more light-hearted comedy, anyone who loves a ridiculous, will-they-won’t-they storyline will enjoy this series about a bus driver turned schoolteacher who falls back in love with his ex-girlfriend who just so happens to be the principal.
-Expect goofy situational humor and gender wars.
+Expect goofy situational humour and gender wars.

 As very few Italian series are dubbed in English, the best way to use these to practice your listening is to watch them in the original Italian with subtitles.
 If your level of Italian isn’t quite up there yet send us an inquiry and we’ll get you on your way.